SamuelPavlik/Pacman/README.md

 - decided not to do testing for time purposes
 - xs around the txt map
 - A* search for ghost pathfinding
-- collision detection in separate class with static methods
+- simplified collision component and collision system
+    - bind functions on overlap
 - world holds the tile collision logic and loads the tiles
+- factory class to create game entities

 ## Necessary
-- make avatar invulnerable after respawn for a while
+- menu

 ## Good to have
 - incorporate cherry somehow
 - different ghost AI
 - teleport tunnel in the middle
-- menu

 ## Clean-ups
 - sort #pragma once and #ifndef